Doug Somers: 1973-1979

-1980s
+1980-1986

 On the January 16, 1980 episode of MACW television, Somers faced United States Heavyweight Champion Ric Flair but was pinned.
-Doug Somers jumped to NWA affiliate Houston Wrestling, making his debut on April 24, 1981 in Houston in a match against Chavo Guerrero Sr. Somers made a return to Central States Wrestling on August 16, 1981.
+Doug Somers jumped to NWA affiliate Houston Wrestling, making his debut on April 24, 1981, in Houston in a match against Chavo Guerrero Sr. Somers made a return to Central States Wrestling on August 16, 1981.
 Teaming with Michael Hayes, the duo unsuccessfully challenged Bob Sweetan and Terry Gibbs for the NWA Central States Tag Team Championship.
 This run saw him face Angelo Mosca Jr., Bobby Fulton, and Tom Jones.
 During this period Somers also ventured out into NWA Western States and NWA Tri-States.
 He then jumped to Don Owens's Pacific Northwest Wrestling, yet another NWA affiliate.
-Somers made his debut on January 14, 1984 in Portland, Oregon, battling Jerry O to a time limit draw.
-On February 11, 1984 he faced future partner Buddy Rose for the first time, losing the encounter on February 4th in Portland.
-On April 30th he unsuccessfully challenged Buddy Rose for the NWA Pacific Northwest Heavyweight Championship but was defeated.
+Somers made his debut on January 14, 1984, in Portland, Oregon, battling Jerry O to a time limit draw.
+On February 11, 1984, he faced future partner Buddy Rose for the first time, losing the encounter on February 4 in Portland.
+On April 30 he unsuccessfully challenged Buddy Rose for the NWA Pacific Northwest Heavyweight Championship but was defeated.
 As the year progressed he battled Mando Guerrero, Kevin Kelly, Siva Afi, and Matt Borne.
-His final match with the promotion came on September 29, 1984 in a bout against Bobby Jaggers in Eugene.
-After brief stops in Pro Wrestling USA and NWA Polynesian, Somers returned to the reconstituted Championship Wrestling from Georgia on January 29, 1985 in a match against The Italian Stallion.
+His final match with the promotion came on September 29, 1984, in a bout against Bobby Jaggers in Eugene.
+After brief stops in Pro Wrestling USA and NWA Polynesian, Somers returned to the reconstituted Championship Wrestling from Georgia on January 29, 1985, in a match against The Italian Stallion.
 Somers formed a brief team with Chick Donovan and engaged in a house show series with Rock 'n' Roll RPMs (Mike Davis and Tommy Lane) that spring, followed by singles matches against Ole Anderson and a victorious series against Paul Diamond.

+AWA (1986-1987)

 Doug Somers made his return to the American Wrestling Association on January 24, 1986, teaming with Spike Jones in an unsuccessful challenge of AWA World Tag Team Champions Scott Hall and Curt Hennig.
 Somers would face both members of The Midnight Rockers in singles matches that spring, as well as a young Leon White.
-On March 13, 1986 he teamed with up with "Playboy" Buddy Rose for the first time, losing to the Midnight Rockers on AWA television.
+On March 13, 1986, he teamed with up with "Playboy" Buddy Rose for the first time, losing to the Midnight Rockers on AWA television.
 This became a consistent partnership and the team was managed by Sherri Martel.
 The duo captured the AWA World Tag Team Championship by defeating Curt Hennig and Scott Hall via countout on May 17, 1986.
 They went on to feud with The Midnight Rockers over the belts for the remainder of 1986, culminating with Michaels and Jannetty winning the title on January 17, 1987.
 Somers would continue to wrestle for the AWA as both a singles wrestler and tag team wrestler (with both Buddy Wolfe and Kevin Kelly) throughout 1987.